jackiehjm/stx-docs/doc/source/updates/kubernetes/upgrading-all-in-one-duplex-or-standard.rst

             -   System data is being migrated from release N to release N+1.

-        -   data-migration-complete:
+        -   data-migration-complete or upgrading-controllers:

             -   State entered when controller-1 upgrade is complete.

-            -   System data has been successfully migrated from release 20.04 to release 20.06.
+            -   System data has been successfully migrated from release 20.06 to release 21.05.

         -   data-migration-failed: